More about This Topic

 These 17 factors really cover just about anything.
 If the other parent brings up issues that are not in the 17 factors, you can advise the court that “In allocating parenting time, the court shall not consider conduct of a parent that does not affect that parent’s relationship to the child.”
 750 ILCS 602.7(c).

 As these 17 factors change throughout you and your children’s lives if the change is deemed “substantive” you can petition the court to modify the parenting schedule in light of these changes.

 Of course, in theory, almost anything can affect a parent’s relationship to the child but it’s important to establish boundaries and not be afraid to say something like, “If I go out on the weekends I don’t have my children, that should not affect my time with my children on the weekends I spend with them.”

 Finally, it’s important to note that each parent has a fundamental constitutional right to have access to his child.
 Only the parents have this right.
-The Illinois statute provides a mechanism for grandparents and step-parents to visit children but the courts have held non-parents’ rights to a child to be unconstitutional if the parents of a child do not agree to allow that grandparent or step-parent to see the child.
+The Illinois statute provides a mechanism for grandparents, step-parents, and siblings to visit children but the courts have held non-parents’ rights to a child to be unconstitutional if the parents of a child do not agree to allow that grandparent or step-parent to see the child.

 What Are My Obligations To The Child?

 Before, during and after a divorce you will have obligations to your children.